jarrodtaylor/SyrinxPreview/src/posts/20151022-the-accelerating-importance-of-api-management.md

+---
+title: The Accelerating Importance of API Management
+description: There is a growing awareness among corporate leaders that API management must be seen not as an IT concern, but rather as a top-level business need.
-title: The accelerating importance of API management
+archive_title: The accelerating importance of API management

-+++
+---

-# The accelerating importance of API management
+# The Accelerating Importance of API Management

 There is a growing awareness among corporate leaders that API management must be seen not as an IT concern, but rather as a top-level business need.
 In the near future, the importance of API management will only accelerate.